When does an insect bite need medical attention?

 Get immediate medical attention also if there has been previous severe allergic reaction to similar bites or stings, such as previous allergic reactions to stings by bees, wasps.
 Individuals who had previous severe allergic reactions are usually prescribed medication to be used in these situations.

-As mentioned earlier, most insect bites cause mild irritation and resolves without problems.
+Most insect bites cause mild irritation and resolve themselves without problems.
 Insect bites that result in moderate to severe allergic reaction and infection would require medical attention.

-Preventing bites and stings is strongly advised, especially in places of high disease transmission (such as malaria, dengue, zika) and for individuals with severe allergic reaction.
+Preventing bites and stings is the best course of action …especially in places of high disease transmission (such as malaria, dengue, zika) and for individuals with severe allergic reaction.

 Dr Phua is a graduate of the University of Queensland, Australia.
 Her special interest is in Dermatology.
 If you would like to book an appointment with Dr Phua please call: 6733 4440 or book online: https://www.imc-healthcare.com/appointments/